Four Health Issues Found in Draft Horses

 To solve these draft horse health issues, collect as much knowledge as possible so you can give your draft horse the best care.
 It is important to be a responsible breeder, choosing only healthy mares and stallions.
-Even if you do not own a horse you can help by making a donation to research institutes like the Morris Foundation and universities with equine research programs.
+Even if you do not own a horse, you can help by donating to research institutes like the Morris Foundation and universities with equine research programs.

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.